Vahid Halilhodžić: Dinamo Zagreb

-Back in Europe, Halilhodžić was announced as the new manager of Croatian champions Dinamo Zagreb on 16 August 2010, signing a two-and-a-half-year contract and replacing club legend Velimir Zajec who had been fired after the team was knocked out of the Champions League qualifying on penalties by the Moldovan side Sheriff Tiraspol.
-Although eliminated from Champions League, Dinamo had the 2010–11 UEFA Europa League to compete in, and Halilhodžić was tasked with guiding Dinamo's European campaign while being expected to continue their dominance in the national championship.
+Back in Europe, Halilhodžić was announced as the new manager of Croatian champions Dinamo Zagreb on 16 August 2010, signing a two-and-a-half-year contract to take over from club legend Velimir Zajec who had been fired after the team's Champions League qualifying elimination on penalties by the Moldovan side Sheriff Tiraspol.
+Although failing to qualify for the Champions League under Zajec, Dinamo still had the Europa League to compete in, and incoming Halilhodžić was tasked with guiding the rest of the club's European campaign while being expected to continue their dominance in the national championship.

 Club fans immediately took to Halilhodžić, as Dinamo started playing an attractive and more attacking style of football.
-On 16 September 2010, exactly one month after signing on, he led Dinamo to a somewhat improbable 2–0 victory over Spanish side Villarreal at the start of the Europa League group stage.
-Despite some encouraging results early in the season, Dinamo eventually failed to progress past the group stage, losing the deciding match in December 2010 at home against Greek club PAOK.
+At the start of the Europa League group stage, on 16 September 2010, exactly one month after signing on, he led Dinamo to a somewhat improbable 2–0 victory over favoured Spanish side Villarreal.
+Despite some encouraging results early in the competition, Dinamo eventually failed to progress past the group stage, losing the deciding match in December 2010 at home against Greek club PAOK.
 Despite the setback, Halilhodžić stayed on due to support of both the fans and club management.

 In the 2010–11 Croatian First League, the club was a runaway leader without any real competition, managing to clinch the domestic league title months prior to season's end.
 Simultaneously, issues arose over the renegotiation of terms of Halilhodžić's contract and, on 6 May 2011 two matches short of the end of the season, he abruptly left the club following a vicious shouting incident with Dinamo's president Zdravko Mamić in the team dressing room at Maksimir during half-time of the league match versus Inter Zaprešić.